g0tmk/dotfiles-linux/README.md

             sudo apt install redshift

-    - Enable the user service (TODO: the service file could be added to the dotfiles repo, need to research what happens when there is both a user and system service file)
+    - Note: Since redshift fails to start if X is not running, add `RestartSec=5` to the `[Service]` section of `/usr/lib/systemd/user/redshift.service`.
+Systemd retries 5 times if it fails, so this workaround should be fine as long as X always starts within 25 seconds.
+TODO: switch to an equally hacky, but more reliable, solution like [this](https://unix.stackexchange.com/a/537848)
-    - NOTE: you may need to add `Environment=DISPLAY=:0` to the `[Service]` section of `/usr/lib/systemd/user/redshift.service`, if these commands don't work.
+    - Enable the user service (TODO: the service file could be added to the dotfiles repo; need to research what happens when there are multiple service files with the same name)

             systemctl --user enable redshift
             systemctl --user start redshift